achydenius/voltage/README.md

 2. Add geometry to be rendered with the overloaded `add` method
 3. Render all the added geometry with `render` method call

-The rendering resolution is always 12 bits, which is Teensy's maximum resolution.
+Voltage's rendering resolution is 12 bits, which is Teensy's maximum resolution.
+By default, every value along the line being drawn is being lit, yielding a smooth result, but requiring significant amount of CPU power and potentially causing flickering.
+The rendering can be made more performant by drawing only every nth pixel, which can be configured by setting a larger `increment` argument (default being one) when instantiating the renderer.
+For example, increment value of two usually improves the performance quite a lot without any significant visual changes.

 ## Importing 3D meshes from third-party software